 The Group's sources of funds include funds generated from operations, funds from external borrowing (including project financing) and the proceeds of asset sales.

-The Group's cash requirements arise primarily from the capital intensive nature of its power generation and water desalination operations, its oil and gas exploration and production activities and the operation of its peak gas and gas storage facilities as well as the expansion of its business by acquisition or otherwise.
+The Group's cash requirements arise primarily from the capital intensive nature of its power generation and water desalination operations, its oil and gas exploration and production activities and the operation of its gas storage facilities.

 Cash Flow